bittuphilip/MetaWeatherAPIProject/README.md

 * Q1: Explain why you chose to use those particular frameworks in the technical challenge?
 	Ans: I have used BDD framework because it follows BDD approach.

-	1. Since we are using feature file which helps in the parametrization of data so we dont require the excel to pass our data.It helps in the optimization and clarity of the 		code.
+	1. Since we are using feature file which helps in the parametrization of data so we dont require the excel to pass our data.
+	   It helps in the optimization and clarity of the code.
 	2. In BDD Approach we are writing test cases using Gherkin language which is understandable by all non-technical person also.